Thursday, August 21, 2025 12:13 PM IST

 Another key aspect of the new policy is the improvement of drainage systems.
 The Bihar government has recognized that poorly constructed drains are a major contributor to flooding and sanitation problems in cities.
 To address this issue, the new rules require contractors to build drains properly, ensuring that they connect to the broader city infrastructure in a systematic manner.

-By improving stormwater management, the government aims to reduce flooding in urban areas, particularly during the season, and prevent the spread of waterborne diseases.
+By improving stormwater management, the government aims to reduce flooding in urban areas, particularly during the monsoon season, and prevent the spread of waterborne diseases.
 This initiative is expected to improve the overall quality of life for residents in Bihar.

 The Road Ahead: A Safer and More Efficient Bihar